jvkec/3d-conways-game-of-life-cuda/README.md

-# conways-game-of-life-cuda
+# 3D Conway's Game of Life

+[WIP]
-Conway's Game of Life implementation in CUDA
+This is an implementation of Conway's Game of Life implementation in CUDA

 - stack: OpenGL 4, CUDA, C++
+- will have batch mode for now and add real time later (CANT DOWNLOAD GLEW ON REMOTE COMPUTER W/O SUDO)